NavneetKanna/blog/_posts/2024-02-22-dlgrad-Behind-the-scenes.md

 $$ bound = 0.035 $$

 I have verified the correctness of the value by adding some `print` statements in the [`kaiming_uniform_()`](https://github.com/pytorch/pytorch/blob/470723faea17e05f22001b85c505d2acafc53902/torch/nn/init.py#L457) function.

+## Roadblock

+So I hit a huge roadblock, but, I have found a solution.
+So, after figuring out how to initialise weights (the topic above), I had to change the c function I was using to accept bounds (I was using *rand()* function in c to generate random numbers).
+However, I knew in the back of my mind that using *rand()* is not a good option and by research as well, so I began researching better or recommened ways to generate random uniform numbers in c.